 Ear Mites In Cats Lead To Serious Scratching

-A common problem that affects felines, ear mites in cats are an annoying and painful problem.
+A common problem that affects many felines, ear mites in cats are an annoying and painful issue for your pet and a frustrating one for you, too.
 Also known as Otodectes cynotis, these mites are tiny insects that live in the ear canal and eat its fill by piercing the cat’s skin.
+While they can be barely noticed by the naked eye, it won’t be too difficult to realize that your cat has them due to the intense irritation they cause.

-Ear mites are easy to catch and pass along.
+Unfortunately, ear mites are easy to catch and pass along.
 Once your cat has ear mites, you’ll notice lots and lots of intense itching, scratching and head shaking.
+And it’s not your regular itch to be scratched- this will present itself like extreme scratching.
+The ears are often red and inflamed and the interior of the ear holds even more clues that could help determine the presence of ear mites.
+Look into your cats ears and you’ll dry, crumbly, dark brown, waxy discharge that looks like coffee grounds and smells pretty gross.
 From a simple irritation to an intense allergic reaction, ear mites in cats manifest itself in many different ways.
-Look into your cats ears and you’ll dry, crumbly, dark brown, waxy discharge that looks like coffee grounds and smells pretty gross.
 If your cat keeps scratching at her ears, this may cause raw areas, scabs and loss of hair.
 If it continues, your cat may catch a chronic bacterial infection.

 Treatment of Ear Mites in Cats

 Ear mites might be a pain, but they are clever.
 To get away from the medication, the ear mites may escape from the ear and take refuge on other parts of your cat.
 Using a topical insecticide preparation, treat your whole cat with the medication… including the tail.
-You can also clip your cat’s nails to prevent deep and constant scratching.
+This will kill the little buggers on the spot if they try and run anywhere on your pet’s body.
+Another thing you can do to make things easier for your cat while the treatment is ongoing is to clip their nails to prevent deep wounds and pain from constant scratching.

 Cleaning Your Cat’s Ears

-You don’t need to make ear cleaning a regular part of your cat’s regular grooming routine, as some ear wax is important for her well-being.
-Ears should only be cleaned when there a lot of wax, dirt, or debris build-up.
+They say that “an ounce of prevention is worth a pound of cure” and it really is true for ear mites.
+Of course, you don’t need to make ear cleaning a regular part of your cat’s regular grooming routine, as some ear wax is important for her well-being.
+Everything has its purpose in the body, even ear wax!
+Ears should only be cleaned when there is a lot of wax, dirt, or debris build-up.
 To clean all this gunk away, use a damp cotton ball or a cotton-tipped swab.
 You shouldn’t put any cleaning solution directly in your cat’s ear, unless you are sure that her eardrum is intact.
+Similarly, you should be very gentle with the cotton ball or swab, and don’t try inserting the tip too deep in the ear.

 If you have any tips on how to remove ear mites in cats, please leave your suggestions in the comments section.